himanshumehta1114/vscode-js-playground/docs/plan.md

 Set the directory for scurries.
 This can be done by

 1. Show buttons in notification panel.
-2. Set using command.
+2. Set using command. ✔️

 ### Run

 1. Create Scurry

 Run command to create Scurry and set name.
+It will setup a sample project in configured `scurriesLocation`.

 2. Install dependency